-\Ac{ML} techniques are also applied to improve the operation of a wide variety of advanced mechanisms that include multi-band WLAN operation \cite{yano2019achievable}, multi-AP coordination \cite{krishnan2019optimizing}, and in-band full-duplex \cite{zhang2020pointer}.
-In these papers, we find that both \ac{RL} and \ac{SL} techniques are used.
-For example, \ac{DRL} is used in \cite{krishnan2019optimizing} to jointly perform channel allocation and \ac{AP} clustering to maximize the performance of Distributed MIMO transmissions.
-Similarly, \acp{NN} are used in \cite{yano2019achievable} to predict future channel states and so improve the performance of multi-band WLANs, and in \cite{zhang2020pointer} to find groups of stations that enable full-duplex communication at the \acp{AP}.
-In the following, we overview them in more detail.
+\Ac{ML} techniques also improve the operation of a wide variety of advanced mechanisms that include multi-band WLAN operation \cite{yano2019achievable}, multi-AP coordination for network MIMO \cite{krishnan2019optimizing}, and in-band full-duplex \cite{zhang2020pointer}.
+Both \ac{RL} and \ac{SL} techniques are used.
+For example, \ac{DRL} considers both channel allocation and \ac{AP} clustering to maximize the performance of distributed MIMO transmissions \cite{krishnan2019optimizing}.
+Similarly, \acp{NN} predict channel states and so improve the performance of multi-band WLANs \cite{yano2019achievable} and to find groups of stations that enable full-duplex communication at the \acp{AP} \cite{zhang2020pointer}.
+In the following, we overview these solutions in more detail.

-\Cref{Fig:FigML_MLO} shows the case where an ML-enabled multi-band AP has to decide how to distribute the traffic (to a given station) between the 5~GHz and 6~GHz bands.
-To do that, the agent aims to predict future channel occupancy values at both bands to decide how to use the two interfaces better.
-For instance, if the occupancy predicted at the 5~GHz band is high, it may choose to turn off such an interface, and use only the one working at the 6~GHz band, thus saving some energy.
+\Cref{Fig:FigML_MLO} shows the case where an ML-enabled multi-band AP has to decide how to distribute traffic to a given station between the 5~GHz and 6~GHz bands.
+The agent predicts channel occupancy values on both bands to decide how to use the two interfaces better.
+For instance, if the occupancy predicted at the 5~GHz band is high, it may choose to turn off such an interface and use only the one working at the 6~GHz band, thus saving energy.